 As voice actors, we are continually asking questions like: "Which voice over website should I join" and "What is another website besides Voices.com?" or "...
 Voice123?".

-I have wrestled with these questions myself.
+I have wrestled with these questions as many vo artists have myself.
 So much so, that I couldn't choose without causing myself a considerable headache.

 On top of that, I felt I needed to learn more about these companies before I continued to recommend them from personal experience, because, as it stands in 2020, these two websites are considered the largest P2P sites in the world for VO and the cost to join is pretty high up there.